fossunited/the-joy-of-programming/the-joy-of-programming/composing-new-shapes-jp/functional-composition-jp.md

 ## Composing Functions

-Now, lets see how to create interesting patterns just by combining the two functions `beside` and `below`.
+Now, let's see how to create interesting patterns by combining just these two functions `beside` and `below`.

 ### Example: Grid